rmorse/edd-eu-vat-fix/README.md

 **Note:** - this does not account for discounts and charges that may have been applied to the order.

-**Note 2:** - this plugin has not been extensively tested - take a backup and delete once you have finished using.
+**Note 2:** - this plugin has not been extensively tested - use at your own risk - take a backup and delete once you have finished using.